jo/couchmagick/README.md

 ; Optional username and password username = mein-user password = secure
+; Number of simultanous processes.
+Default is 4 processes = 8
 ; Timeout in ms. Default is 10000 timeout = 1000
 ; Batch size.
 Default is 100